dovecot/documentation/source/configuration_manual/authentication/password_schemes.rst

 * ``{SSHA.HEX}3f5ca6203f8cdaa44d9160575c1ee1d77abcf59ca5f852d1`` contains the
   password encoded to hex

-This can be especially useful with plaintext passwords to encode characters that would otherwise be illegal.
+This can be especially useful with cleartext passwords to encode characters that would otherwise be illegal.
 For example in passwd-file you couldn't use a ":" character in the password without encoding it to base64 or hex.
 For
 example: {PLAIN}{\}:!" is the same as ``{PLAIN.b64}e1x9OiEiCg==``.